YaoGroup/DIFFICE_jax/paper.md

 Fifth, large ice shelves, such as Ross, contains local structural provinces，causing the physical quantities there with dense local variations.
-These local variation are difficult to be captured by one single neural network due to spectral biases of network training.
-To ensure the PINNs to capture the spatial variation of viscosity, `pinnIceShelf` adopted the approach of extended physics-informed neural networks (X-PINNs) [@jagtap2020extended] for studying large ice shelves, which separate the training domains into several sub-regions and arrange different networks for them.
-In this approach, each network is trained to learn a small sub-region of the large ice shelf, allowing it to capture the local variation with high precision.
+These local variation are difficult to be captured by one single neural network due to the spectral biases of networks [@rahaman2019spectral].
+To ensure the PINNs to capture the spatial variation of viscosity, The `pinnIceShelf` package adopts the approach of extended physics-informed neural networks (XPINNs) [@jagtap2020extended] for studying large ice shelves, which separates the training domains into several sub-regions and arrange different networks for them.
+In this approach, each network is trained to learn a specified small sub-region of the large ice shelf, allowing it to capture the local variation with high precision.
 We note that XPINNs require extra pre-processing of the observational data and extra contraint or penalty terms in the cost function to guarantee the sucess of training.
 Detailed requirements are documented in the `XPINNs` subfolder under the Github repository.

 Sixth, prior studies showed that the inference of isotropic viscosity of ice shelves could be over-constraint by the remote-sensing data and the isotropic SSA equations,